Agalsidase beta Side Effects

 Applies to agalsidase beta: intravenous powder for solution

-Check with your doctor immediately if any of the following side effects occur while taking agalsidase beta:More common
+You should check with your doctor immediately if any of these side effects occur when taking agalsidase beta:More common

 - Blurred vision